Dakkers/UW-Course-Notes/README.md

 - PHYS 256: Geometrical and Physical Optics
 - PHYS 280: Introduction to Biophysics
 - PHYS 467: Introduction to Quantum Information Processing

-soon to come:

-- AMATH 242: Introduction to Computational Mathematics

-NOTE: I will be removing AMATH 231 (Calculus 4) from this repository sometime soon due to the size of the course notes.
-They will be hosted on my website instead.
-When this happens, I'll put a link here.